Over 3.1 Million Returns to Syria Amid Vast Humanitarian Needs

 The United Nations High Commissioner for Refugees released its Syria operational update for February 2026, painting a complex picture of simultaneous large-scale returns and persistent, acute humanitarian need.
 Since December 2024, more than 1.4 million refugees have returned from neighboring countries, while approximately 1.7 million internally displaced persons (IDPs) have moved back to their areas of origin within Syria.

 These figures, however, do not signal a comprehensive stabilization of conditions.
 Some 5.5 million people remain internally displaced, and 16.5 million across the country continue to require humanitarian assistance in various forms.
-The scale of ongoing displacement underscores the fragility of Syria's absorption capacity, particularly in areas receiving large numbers of returnees where service gaps and protection risks are most pronounced.
+The scale of ongoing displacement underscores the current limits of Syria's absorption capacity, particularly in areas receiving large numbers of returnees where service gaps and protection requirements are most pronounced.

 A Gradual Shift Toward Facilitating Voluntary Return

 UNHCR announced that it is now actively facilitating voluntary return to Syria, responding to growing requests from refugees themselves.
 The agency emphasized that this operational shift is grounded in the principle of voluntariness, ensuring that individuals make free, informed decisions before returning.
-This marks a notable evolution in UNHCR's approach, which had historically been cautious about encouraging returns under unstable conditions.
+This marks a notable evolution in UNHCR's approach, with its previous operational stance reflecting the conditions of an earlier phase prior to the current return dynamics.

 Key Challenges Constraining the Response